 Description of the Spectrum Consumption Models (SCMs) and related standardization work

 5. The IEEE 1900.5.2 standard defines an approach to model spectrum consumption via spectrum consumption models (SCMs) and the attendant computation methods and algorithms to arbitrate compatibility among these models.
 SCMs are used to capture the boundaries of RF spectrum use by all types of RF devices and systems of RF devices.
 These models enable Model-Based Spectrum Management (MBSM), which is spectrum management executed through the creation and exchange of SCMs.
-MBSM allows distribution of the spectrum management problem where spectrum users can model their use of spectrum independent of other users and share those models directly or via a MBSM system.
+MBSM allows distribution of the spectrum management problem where spectrum users can model their use of spectrum independent of other users, without the need to reveal proprietary details, and share those models directly or via a MBSM system.
 A common set of algorithms can then be used to compute the compatibility of the models.
 The compatibility computation determines whether the spectrum uses expressed via SCMs will generate interference to one or more of the devices/systems considered in the computation.
 SCMs are machine readable and they can also serve as a means to convey RF spectrum use parameters to devices.

 6. The IEEE 1900.5.2 standard is on track for final release and approval by IEEE in December of 2017.

 7. SCMs capture the boundaries of spectrum use by capturing the key characteristics of RF systems and phenomena that determine spectrum use.
 Currently the modeling method uses 11 construct elements that can collectively capture transmission power, spectral emissions, receiver susceptibility to interference, intermodulation effects, propagation, antenna effects, location (both fixed and mobile), time of use, and radio behaviors that enable compatibility.
 These construct elements can also capture the uncertainty of what is being modeled.

 8. SCMs are complemented with defined methods for arbitrating the compatibility between models.
 A MBSM system is thus capable of managing coexistence of multiple types of users.
 Models can be constructed for any type of system that uses the RF spectrum and so compatibility can be managed among types of users differentiated by the purpose or service of their spectrum use.
 These methods support arbitrating compatibility based on both noise limited and interference limited sharing criteria.

-Terrestrial propagation effects are greatly influenced by the environment and modeling it is difficult.
+9. Terrestrial propagation effects are greatly influenced by the environment and modeling it is difficult.
 Collaborative management requires modeling propagation in a common way.
 The urgency to field systems is likely to require commitment to models that are unproven in some bands and complicated to implement requiring common databases of terrain data.
 Later, they will be hard to upgrade.
 SCMs help avoid these complications by making propagation a derived model.
 Propagation effects estimated using a physics based model or measurements are fitted to a propagation map.
 This approach to modeling allows the continuous improvement of environmental modeling without requiring the concurrent revision of the decision support algorithms in the management tools.
-Further the design of the constructs used in modeling seek to support the creation of tractable decision support algorithms that can operate on many and varied uses of spectrum.
+Additionally, the design of the constructs used in modeling seek to support the creation of decision support algorithms that are computationally simple to implement and that can operate on many and varied uses of spectrum

+10. Thus, SCMs and their related compatibility arbitration algorithms, allow for RF technology independent spectrum management which is very important for the implementation of sustainable spectrum management frameworks that can adapt to the rapid evolution of wireless technologies.